-During the second half of 2023, the Company initiated a strategy to transition the majority of its chronic condition management Clients and members to the Teladoc Health brand on a phased basis, with a smaller subset continuing to be served under the Livongo trade name beyond 2024.
-In connection with the brand strategy, the Company has accelerated the amortization associated with the Livongo trademark, increasing amortization expense in the year ended December 31, 2023, and in the year ending December 31, 2024, with corresponding reductions thereafter.
-The change in accounting estimate resulted in additional amortization expense of \$37.5 million, or \$0.23 per basic and diluted share, for the year ended December 31, 2023.
+During the second half of the year ended December 31, 2023, the Company initiated a strategy to transition the majority of its chronic condition management Clients and members to the Teladoc Health brand on a phased basis, with a smaller subset continuing to be served under the Livongo trade name beyond 2024.
+In connection with the brand strategy, the Company accelerated the amortization of intangible assets that are associated with the Livongo trademark, increasing amortization of intangible assets expense beginning in the second half of the year ended December 31, 2023 and continuing through the year ended December 31, 2024, with corresponding reductions thereafter.